 For one thing, 5G home broadband doesn’t require a landline, potentially saving you a lot of money.
 It’s also wireless, which means that to set it up you basically just plug the router in, so anyone can do it and there’s no need to wait for an engineer to visit, meaning you can get it up and running very fast.

-The option of short term plans means that 5G home broadband can make for a great temporary option too.
+Some networks offer short-term plans too, meaning that 5G home broadband can make for a great temporary option.
 This might be handy if for example you’re going to be moving to a new house shortly, or you’re facing a long wait to get fixed line broadband installed.